hyperspy/hyperspy/doc/user_guide/mva.rst

 .. _mva.visualization:

-Visualising results
+Visualizing results
 ===================

-Plot methods exist for the results of decomposition and blind source separation.
-All the methods begin with "plot":
+HyperSpy includes a number of plotting methods for the results of decomposition and blind source separation.
+All the methods begin with "plot_":

 1. :py:meth:`~.signal.MVATools.plot_decomposition_results`.
 2. :py:meth:`~.signal.MVATools.plot_decomposition_factors`.